tbrowder/nwflug/NWFLUG/my-presentations/src/why-linux.md

 and what does not happen on his or her computer.

-As a bonus, **Linux** comes packaged with thousands of free applications in categories of games, office suites, publishing and graphics, CAD, FEA, educational, scientific, mathematical, musical, and many others.
+As a bonus, **Linux** comes packaged with thousands of free applications in such categories as: games, office suites, publishing and graphics, CAD, FEA, education, science, mathematics, music, art, and many others.

 ## Linux vs. Windows: Windows